 When a patient comes in for hair loss, they’ve typically noticed more hair shedding, discovered random patches of hair loss, or even just realized a change in texture or the amount of hair they have.

-Regardless of what brought them in, there’s usually a valid reason, and it’s my job to help them determine what may be contributing to their hair loss.
+Regardless of what brought them in, there’s usually a valid reason, and it’s my job to help them determine what may be contributing to their loss.

 Four ways your dermatologist may diagnose what’s causing your hair loss

 The two most common forms of hair loss that we see at our practice are androgenetic alopecia, also known as male or female pattern hair loss in which heredity plays a major role, and telogen effluvium, a more diffused-type shedding of the hair that typically occurs after the body goes through something traumatic.

 There are various causes for these different forms of hair loss, and as a dermatologist, here are some steps I may take to ensure we get an accurate diagnosis.

 1. Take a close look at your history